MobileFirst-Platform-Developer-Center/RememberMeWeb/README.md

  - Make sure you have Node.js installed.
  - Navigate to the sample's root folder and run the command: `npm install` followed by: `npm start`.

-3. In the MobileFirst Console → PinCodeWeb → Security, map the `accessRestricted` scope to the `UserLogin` security check.
+3. In the MobileFirst Console → RememberMeWeb → Security, map the `accessRestricted` scope to the `UserLogin` security check.
 4. In a browser, load the URL [http://localhost:9081/sampleapp](http://localhost:9081/sampleapp).

 ### Supported Levels
 IBM MobileFirst Platform Foundation 8.0